mirzafahad/mirzafahad.github.io/_posts/2021-02-21-wifi-rouge-access-point-part1.md

 **Note:** I am **NOT** going to show how to decrypt TCP/IP packets.
 That is out of this tutorial's scope.

 # What is a Man-in-the-middle attack?
-A man-in-the-middle attack is a form of [cyber-attack](https://en.wikipedia.org/wiki/Cyberattack) where the attacker sits in between two parties who think that they are communicating with each other without knowing that all their communication is going through the attacker, who can simply listen to their *conversation* and/or can alter the communication.
+A man-in-the-middle attack is a form of [cyber-attack](https://en.wikipedia.org/wiki/Cyberattack) where the attacker sits in between two parties who think that they are communicating with each other without knowing that all their communication is going through the attacker, who can simply listen to their "*conversation*" and/or can alter the communication.
 [Wikipedia](https://en.wikipedia.org/wiki/Man-in-the-middle_attack#Example) has a great example:

 ![mitm block diagram](/img/wifi/man_in_the_middle_attack.png){: .center-block :}